jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/fey/Grimple.md

 Temperature: any
 Organization: solitary, pair, mob (3-8), or infestation (9-16 plus 2-6 trained dire rats and 1-4 spider swarms)
 Treasure: standard
-Description: Grimples are filthy urban scavengers that lurk beneath the eaves of abandoned buildings, clock towers, belfries, and steeples.
-Sickly-looking and ragged, they shed constantly as a result of the small parasites they host.
-Quick climbers, grimples also have loose flaps of skin that stretch between their arms and allow them to glide short distances.
-Grimples despise humans and show it by attacking drunks, unlocking stables, torturing guard dogs, and loosening hanging storefront signs so that they fall on people.
-This does not stop them from sometimes allying with humans and other humanoids, but such collaborations are always temporary, as a grimple is ever plotting betrayal.
-Although a grimple is often arrogant and overbearing, its ability to vomit at will (and propensity for doing so constantly) remains its most unappealing quality.
-Voracious omnivores, grimples feast off garbage.
-They frequently target inns, restaurants, and other places where they can scavenge a steady supply of food.
 Race:
 Class:
 MR: